Washington Boys Basketball Prep Poll

 |NR

-Others receiving votes: Battle Ground 6.
-Camas 5.
-Lake Stevens 2.
-Tahoma 1.
+Others receiving votes: Camas 6.
+Mariner 3.
+Battle Ground 2.
+Jackson 1.

 |School